OfficeDev/office-js-docs-pr/docs/outlook/get-attachments-of-an-outlook-item.md

 ---
 title: Get attachments in an Outlook add-in
-description: Your add-in can use the attachments API to send information about the attachments to a remote service. ms.date: 08/20/2020
+description: Your add-in can use the attachments API to send information about the attachments to a remote service. ms.date: 01/14/2020
 localization_priority: Normal
 ---

 # Get attachments of an Outlook item from the server

+You can get the attachments of an Outlook item in a couple of ways but which option you use depends on your scenario.

-An Outlook add-in cannot pass the attachments of a selected item directly to the remote service that runs on your server.
-Instead, the add-in can use the attachments API to send information about the attachments to the remote service.
+1. Send the attachment information to your remote service.

+    Your add-in can use the attachments API to send information about the attachments to the remote service.
 The service can then contact the Exchange server directly to retrieve the attachments.

+1. Use the [getAttachmentContentAsync](../reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md#methods) API, available from requirement set 1.8.
+Supported formats: [AttachmentContentFormat](/javascript/api/outlook/office.mailboxenums.attachmentcontentformat).

+    This API may be handy if EWS/REST is unavailable (for example, due to the admin configuration of your Exchange server), or your add-in wants to use the base64 content directly in HTML or JavaScript.
+Also, the `getAttachmentContentAsync` API is available in compose scenarios where the attachment may not have synced to Exchange yet; see [Manage an item's attachments in a compose form in Outlook](add-and-remove-attachments-to-an-item-in-a-compose-form.md) to learn more.

-To send attachment information to the remote service, you use the following properties and function:
+This article elaborates on the first option.
+To send attachment information to the remote service, use the following properties and function.

 - [Office.context.mailbox.ewsUrl](/javascript/api/outlook/office.entities) property &ndash; Provides the URL of Exchange Web Services (EWS) on the Exchange server that hosts the mailbox.
 Your service uses this URL to call the [ExchangeService.GetAttachments](/exchange/client-developer/exchange-web-services/how-to-get-attachments-by-using-ews-in-exchange) method, or the [GetAttachment](/exchange/client-developer/web-service-reference/getattachment-operation) EWS operation.